tdegeus/mate-cluster/pages/queuing.rst

   [username@furnace ~]$  man qdel
   [username@furnace ~]$  man qstat

 As explained, the queuing system decides which job runs on which compute node.
 To this end, the user has to specify the resources needed per job.
-A job in this case is a series of commands (e.g. Bash, Matlab, etc.) which are grouped in a script, often referred to as the PBS-script (as it frequently has the extension ``.pbs``.
+A job in this case is a series of commands (e.g. Bash, Matlab, etc.) which are grouped in a script, often referred to as the PBS-script (as it frequently has the extension ``.pbs``).
 The resources, and other options of the queuing system, can be specified in two -- equivalent -- ways:

 1. as options to the ``qsub`` command
 2. in the header of the ``.pbs`` script

-All qsub-options are found in the manual page, several common options are shown in :ref:`page-queuing-pbs`.
+All qsub-options are found in the manual page, several common options are shown under :ref:`page-queuing-pbs`.

 Monitoring the job is done with the ``qstat`` command.
-To get all information available of all jobs use the ``qstat -f`` command.
+To get detailed information available of all jobs use the ``qstat -f`` command, or detailed information of a specific job use ``qstat -f JOBID``.

 .. note::

-  The customized :ref:`monitoring_myqstat` script which is available on the furnace cluster.
+  The customized :ref:`monitoring_myqstat` script which is available on the *furnace* and *rng* clusters.
 This script generates more readable reports of the currently running jobs.
 See also:

   * ``myqstat -h``